 It is home to a network of people who contribute to the diversity and economy of Mid Wales, living and working in rural market towns, vibrant universities, close knit villages and traditional seaside resorts.
 It is an area steeped in Welsh language and culture with Ceredigion being one of the highest Welsh language speaking areas in Wales.

-The landscape and terrain of Mid Wales attract visitors and local people wanting to experience open spaces and outdoor activities.
+The landscape of Mid Wales attracts visitors and local people wanting to experience open spaces and outdoor activities.
 There are many miles of footpaths that are enjoyed by all, most notably, a breathtaking stretch of the Wales Coast Path and the two National Trails, Offa’s Dyke and Glyndwr’s Way.
 We are proud to boast some of the best mountain bike trails in the world such as those at Bwlch Nant yr Arian and the Irfon Forest - they attract large numbers of visitors from far and wide who seek to experience the high speed thrills and challenging terrains.
-There are also plenty of opportunities for people to enjoy the peace and tranquillity of the open countryside by taking in the breath-taking scenery across the area.
+There are also plenty of opportunities for people to enjoy the peace and tranquillity of the open countryside and scenery.

 Mid Wales is famous for protecting the last stronghold of the native red kite whose numbers were critically low in the 1980s and 1990s due to human persecution.
 It was only through the tireless efforts of local people, conservation bodies, volunteers and the British Army that their numbers gradually increased.
 This bird is now honoured as the county bird of Powys and now fills the skies providing a busy tourist attraction at its feeding sites near Rhayader and Bwlch Nant yr Arian.
 A positive success story for nature conservation.